jiekun/ScreenshotComparison/README.md

 # Screenshot Comparison
 ## Intro
-- A tool for comparing image.
+- A tool for comparing images.

 ## Demo
 - Demos show the quality in different version(master/resolution/etc) of the same moive: